Overview

 How to take the medicine

-The dose depends on your weight.
-Typically doses vary between 25mg and 200mg daily.
-This might be changed during the course of your treatment.
+The amount (dose) depends on your weight.
+Typically doses vary between 25mg and 200mg each day.
+This might be changed during your treatment.

 Azathioprine is usually available as 25mg and 50mg tablets.